Classical – genre, Characteristics, Artists, styles and Instruments

 7. Notation: Classical music is typically written in standard musical notation, which allows for the precise communication of the composer’s intentions to performers.

-Same Category Post Pop music -genre, Artists, Instruments and Characteristics
+Same Category Post Hip-hop music -genre, Characteristics, Artists, styles and Instruments

 Classical music instruments